 Another personalisation option is to include images, or even logos, above chapter headings.
 Adding logos to chapter headings would be especially beneficial for nonfiction authors, for example.
-Within the software itself there are a range of paragraph, chapter heading and ornamental break styles to choose from, to ensure a truly individual book interior.
+Within the software itself there are a range of paragraph, chapter heading and ornamental break styles to choose from, to ensure a truly personalised book interior.

 Baskerville and Times New Roman are common choices for manuscripts as serif fonts are apparently easier to read.
 The other serif fonts from the nine available are: Hoefler Text, Iowan Old Style and Palatino.
 However, it is still the author’s choice which font to opt for.
 Personally, as someone who often feels overwhelmed with too many options, nine seems plenty!

 Currently, Vellum has eight different book styles to choose from.
 This post shows examples of them all: What book styles does Vellum offer?

 Vellum imports Word manuscripts and converts them to EPUB and PDF files.
 (EPUB files are fully compatible with Amazon.)
 However, not all images can be automatically uploaded into the software.
 Vellum will not recognise a diagram created using SmartArt, for example.
 Some images can be saved from the Word document and then imported into Vellum, but not all.
 Therefore, there is no guarantee that a flow chart or an infographic created within Word can be formatted.

 One solution to this is creating diagrams, columned lists and infographics, for example, using Canva and saving them as .png, .pdf or .jpeg files.
 These file types are all compatible with Vellum software.

 Based on these pros and cons, Vellum formatting is perfect for indie authors who:

 - Are on a tight timeframe and budget